slaclab/pydm/docs/source/data_plugins/calc_plugin.rst

 PyDM uses Data Plugins as sources of information to be displayed at the widgets.
 Calc Plugin allows users to create and use mathematical expressions.

-The Calc Plugin takes in data from given channels and then applies a mathematical expressions, the result is broadcast to all the listeners connected to this particular calc channel.
+The Calc Plugin takes in data from given channels and then applies a mathematical expression, the result is broadcast to all the listeners connected to this particular calc channel.

 By default, as soon as any widgets gets connected to the same channel variable, they will get the results from the mathematical expression defined in the channel's address.
 These widgets can receive any updates when the calc channel's output changes.
 For example, if the user has added a calc channel to a PyDMLabel, then the PyDMLabel will update whenever a new value from one of the channels listed by the calc plugin is pushed to the calc plugin.

 General Calc Plugin channel syntax::

-	calc://{"name":"my_variable_name","channels":[ca//address], "expr":"math expression"}
+	calc://{"name":"my_variable_name","channels":{"var":"channel://address"}, "expr":"math expression"}

 .. note:: Once a calc channel is created, multiple widgets can be connected to the same channel by providing the name of the variable, like so:
 	::